tobyzerner/json-api-php/README.md

     }
 ```

-You can then specify which relationships should be included on the Document:
+You can then specify which relationship paths should be included on the document:

 ```php
 $document->setInclude(['author', 'comments', 'comments.author']);
 ```

-By default, the `AbstractResource` implementation will convert included relationship names from `kebab-case` and `snake_case` into a `camelCase` method name.
+By default, the `AbstractResource` implementation will convert included relationship names from `kebab-case` and `snake_case` into a `getCamelCaseRelationship` method name.
 If you wish to customize this behaviour, you may override the `getRelationship` method:

 ```php
     public function getRelationship($name)